-Atrial fibrillation, also referred to as AF, is the most common type of cardiac arrhythmia (irregular heart rate or rhythm), and it is the #1 cause of stroke, effecting 3.5 million Americans.
+Atrial fibrillation (AF) is the most common type of cardiac arrhythmia (irregular heart rate or rhythm), and it is the No. 1 cause of stroke, effecting 3.5 million Americans.
 AF occurs when electrical signals from the heart’s two upper chambers “fibrillate” or quiver.

 During each heartbeat, electrical signals spread from the top of the heart to the bottom.
 The electrical signals begin in a group of cells called the sinus node or sinoatrial (SA) node, which are located in the right atrium.
 The signals travel from the SA node through the right and left atria, which cause the blood to pump through the ventricles.
 The signals then move to a group of cells called the atrioventricular (AV) node, which are located between the atria and ventricles.
 This signal leaves the AV node and travels to the ventricles, causing them to pump blood to the lungs and rest of the body.

 AF usually causes no symptoms at all.
-Sometimes they come and go, while at other times they are ongoing and permanent.
-When symptoms do occur they include:
+Sometimes they come and go, while other times they are ongoing and permanent.
+When symptoms do occur, they include:

 - Intermittent palpitations